Knowledge VS Wisdom: 5 Differences Between Each

 What is Wisdom?

-Wisdom is the ability to take the knowledge you have and apply experience, common sense, and judgment to see if that knowledge is appropriate for the current situation.
-It is putting knowledge into practice and learning from the results that you experienced.
+Wisdom is the ability to take what you know and apply experience, common sense, and judgment to see if it is appropriate for the current situation.
+It is putting knowledge into practice and learning from the results you have experienced.
 Wisdom is about discerning whether an action is true or right.

 knowledge vs wisdom philosophy | knowledge vs wisdom bible | knowledge vs wisdom essay